telecom-se/hpp/lab1/README.md

 # Mechanical Sympathy

+Disclaimer: In this part, we do not statr with programming.
+Instead, we first want to have a common background of understanding on how the CPU works, since single computer high performance computing is very dependent on the CPU architecture.
+This may surprise you to dive into CPU architecture details to begin with but rest assure we will have our share of coding later on :)

 It is quite obvious that when the CPU execute an instruction, it does not fetch the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
 This observation is even more true considering the _Memory Wall_.